This is the multi-page printable view of this section. Click here to print.

 Each Director instance functions as an independent system, comprising multiple containerized services.
 These containers are managed by a standard container runtime and are seamlessly integrated with the host’s operating system to enhance the overall operator experience.

-utilize the same OCI compliant container images and offer equivalent levels of abstraction, performance, and security, the key distinction lies in Podman’s ability to operate without an additional daemon service running on the host.
+The containers are managed by the Podman container runtime, which operates without additional daemon services running on the host.
 Unlike Docker, Podman manages each container as a separate process, eliminating the reliance on a shared daemon and mitigating the risk of a single-point-of-failure scenario.

 Although several distinct services make up the Director, the primary component is the router.
 The router is responsible for listening for incoming requests, processing the request, and redirecting the client to the appropriate host, or CDN to deliver the requested content.